UniDyne/url-shortener/README.md

 ### Installation ###
-The included "database.sql" file can be used to create the required tables in in MySQL.
+The included `database.sql` file can be used to create the required tables in in MySQL.
 Right now, there is only one table.

-The contents of the "short" directory are what needs to be web-addressable.
+The contents of the `short` directory are what needs to be web-addressable.
 This can be placed anywhere on your site.

-Update "conf.php" in the includes directory.
+Update `conf.php` in the includes directory.
 At the very least, change the database information to match your environment.
 You will also need to add your domain to the redirectors list.